-This exchange doesn’t differentiate between takers (persons taking orders off the order book), and makers (persons placing the orders that the first group of persons take off the order book).
+This exchange doesn’t treat takers (persons taking orders off the order book), and makers (persons placing the orders that the first group of persons take off the order book) differently.
 Instead, they charge something that we call a “flat fee”.
 This means that they charge both takers and makers 0.15%.

 0.15% is a quite competitive trading fee.
 Global industry average is arguably around 0.25%, and Coineal’s fees are accordingly a fair bit lower than global industry average.